 1. Create “Moving Classrooms”.

 Quick activity breaks of 5-10 minutes actually help the brain process what was just learned and readies it to move on to another topic.
 It can be as simple as walking laps around the classroom, doing some yoga stretches alongside the desks, or having the students answer questions in an “active” way: if the answer is true, they hop 5 times; if it’s false they touch their toes.
-Go here for more activity break ideas and an action plan for presenting the concept at your school.

 2. Replace Chairs with Exercise Balls.